aayushmau5/projman/README.md

 # projman

-## WARNING - This package is still very much in development.
-(You may find permission access errors when adding projects.
-You can use `sudo` and run the project.
-I'm still working on it.)

 ## What is it ?

 A CLI project manager which holds all your project path and the preferred editor you want to open the project in.